AdobeDocs/graphql-mesh-gateway/src/pages/mesh/basic/create-mesh.md

     aio auth:login
     ```

 1. Run the following command to create a mesh.
-In this example, the file name is `mesh.json`.
+In this example, the filenameis `mesh.json`.

     ```bash
     aio api-mesh:create mesh.json